 The Sailing Center itself is a very modern facility, with all the amenities that make it an ideal location to run a top sailing team out of.
 The Center is housed in a just over 4,000 square foot building which contains offices, a formal lobby, a conference room, complete workshop, multi-media classrooms and even a kitchen.
 Onsite there are also separate men’s and women’s restrooms, changing areas and showers.
-The Center’s boatyard houses the fleet of 21 Collegiate Flying Juniors, as well as other boats including 420s and Lasers.
+The Center’s boatyard houses the fleet of 20 Collegiate Flying Juniors, as well as other boats including 420s and Lasers.
 Most of these boats are stored on dollies, and ramp-launched, so it makes rigging and getting onto the water very convenient.
-The Center also has numerous keelboats, ranging in size from under 20 feet up to a 52 foot ocean racing boat.
-Some of these larger boats are occasionally used by the team for recreational sails and sloop practice.
-There are also numerous coach and support boats onsite, ranging from bay and ocean whalers on up to 40′ RC boats.
+The Center also has numerous keelboats, ranging in size from 20 to 25 feet.
+There are also numerous coach and support boats onsite, ranging from bay and ocean whalers on up to 35′ RC boats.
 The Sailing Center also has ample trailers, including several triple trailers and several tow vehicles.
 The team maintains two large vans to travel to and from practices and regattas.

 As previously mentioned, Long Beach has some of the best sailing conditions found anywhere.
 The wind is very consistent and usually blows hard (Spring to Fall regularly 15-18 knots).
 Within a minute of leaving the Sailing Centers basin, the Sailing Team can be practicing on the protected waters of Alamitos Bay.
 A further five minute sail away is a larger basin within the Bay, and ultimately within an easy 15 minute sail, sailors can be sailing on the semi-protected waters of the inner Long Beach Harbor (created by a 7 mile breakwater).
 These varied venues allow for great practice and regatta conditions.
 The Belmont Pier just down the beach from the Sailing Center has provided an awesome hosting venue (great viewing for spectators, coaches and the teams) for the 2010 ICSA Western and Eastern Semi-Finals, 2010 PCCSC District Championship, 2010 PCCSC and PCISA Singlehanded Championship, and 2007 Mallory Championship and the inner Alamitos Bay is the annual location of the nations largest combined college and high school regatta the Rose Bowl.